Everett Dirksen: Early life

 Everett McKinley Dirksen was born on January 4, 1896, in Pekin, Illinois, a small city near Peoria.
-His parents were German immigrants from East Frisia.
+His parents were German immigrants from East Frisia near the Dutch border.
 His father Johann Friedrich Dirksen was born in Jennelt and his mother Antje (née Conrady) was born in Loquard.
 Today, both villages are part of the municipality of Krummhörn.

 The Dirksens were strong Republicans.
 Everett's parents gave him the middle name "McKinley" after William McKinley, then a leading candidate for the Republican nomination for president.
 His fraternal twin, Thomas Reed Dirksen, was named for Speaker of the House Thomas Brackett Reed, also a candidate for the nomination at the time.
 Another brother, Benjamin, was named for President Benjamin Harrison.
 Everett had two older half-brothers, Thomas and Henry, from his mother's first marriage to Beren Ailts (died 1890).

 Johann and Antje Dirksen spoke a Low German dialect at home and taught German to their children.
 Johann Dirksen farmed and worked at the Pekin Wagon Works as a design painter.
 He had a debilitating stroke when Everett was five years old and he died when Everett was nine.

-Dirksen grew up on a farm managed by his mother in a neighborhood called Bonchefiddle (Low German for "Beantown") on the outskirts of Pekin.
+Dirksen grew up on a farm managed by his mother in a neighborhood called Bonchefiddle (″Böhnchenviertel″, Low German for "beans quarter") on the outskirts of Pekin.
 The neighborhood was known as Bonchefiddle because frugal immigrants grew beans in their front yards instead of decorative flowers.
 He attended local schools and graduated from Pekin High School in 1913 as the class salutatorian.
 While in school, he helped support the family by working at a Pekin corn refining factory.

-A visit to the Minnesota home of one of his half brothers led to Dirksen's attendance at the University of Minnesota, where he was a pre-law student from 1914 to 1917.
+Dirksen attended the University of Minnesota, where he was a pre-law student from 1914 to 1917.
 He paid his tuition by working in the classified advertising department at the Minneapolis Tribune, as a door-to-door magazine and book salesman, as an attorney's assistant, and as a clerk in a railroad freight office.
 While attending the university, Dirksen participated in the Student Army Training Corps and attained the rank of major in the school's corps of cadets.
 He also gained his first political experience by giving local and on-campus speeches in support of Republican presidential nominee Charles Evans Hughes during the 1916 campaign.